extplug/replug/README.md

 Remapped module names are symlinked to the source files.
 If you're on Windows or don't like symlinks, pass the `--copy` option which will output the full source files in both the original and the remapped paths.

-### harder, partly browser-based, but still pretty solid way:

-1. Log in to plug.dj (lol)
-1. Run the `getMapping.js` file in your browser console
-1. A `mapping.json` file will be downloaded.
-This file contains the mapping from plug.dj's obfuscated module names, to `plug-modules`'s deobfuscated module names. `replug` will use it to determine the file names for modules.
-1. Run the index.js file in this repo: `node index.js --mapping <file>`, eg.
-   `node index.js --mapping mapping.json`
-1. Wait
-1. Check `out/app` which will now contain a ton of files.
-Actual files are in a directory with a semi-random name, which is the actual plug.dj module name.
-Another directory `$OUT_DIR/plug/` contains symlinks with nicer names where possible.

-Remember to delete the `out/app` directory before every rerun.

 ## Licence